nicknytko/copper-student-paper-2021/README.md

 wget https://www.siam.org/journals/tex/siamart.cls
 ```

 Next, be sure to follow the specific steps below, including the writing guidelines.
+The numbering can be found in the comments of `paper-template.tex`.

 # Specific Lines to change in the template